-After the drafting of a joint FIA-FIVA definition of an historic car and after completion of an analysis of how historic cars should be handled and maintained, the “Turin Charter” was ratified by both the FIVA (2012) and the FIA (2013) General Assemblies.
+After the agreement of a joint FIA-FIVA definition of an historic car and after analysis of their handling and maintenance techniques, the “Turin Charter” was ratified by both the FIVA (2012) and the FIA (2013) General Assemblies.
 Based upon and inspired by other charters, notably UNESCO’s Venice Charter (1964) for historic monuments and sites, the Barcelona Charter (2003) for historic sailing ships, and the Riga Charter (2005) for historic railways, the Turin Charter carries a strong message to legislators concerning historic vehicles, their use, and their protection, particularly in countries which have signed agreements with UNESCO regarding cultural matters.

-A list of the members of the International Historical Commission is available: CHI 2015-2016
+A list of the members of the International Historical Commission is available here: CHI 2016-2017